 - 22 veterans commit suicide each day

-Operation Unsung Hero will improve quality of life for veterans through business and technology innovation.
+Operation Unsung Hero will improve quality of life for veterans through technology and business innovation.

 Duty- Our duty is to the veterans of the United States Armed Forces.